What is Rapid Application Development

 I’ve narrowed down a few scenarios and use cases that will help you decide if the RAD model is right for you and your team.
 So, when to choose and utilize it?

-• When you want to add and use prototypes instead of/in addition to design specs and build and showcase the project in modules.
+- When you want to ensure scalability and better performance by enabling your development team to add and use prototypes instead of/in addition to design specs and build and showcase the project in modules.

-• To replace plan-focused waterfall processes that are usually slow on weeding out and catching up with potentially catastrophic failures in the development and implement adaptive processes that focus on the development of units with enough time and room for user testing, feedback, and actionable UX insights.
+- To keep pace with market innovations, streamlining the development process.
+This involves replacing plan-focused waterfall processes that are usually slow on weeding out and catching up with potentially catastrophic failures in the development and implementing adaptive processes that focus on the development of units with enough time and room for user testing, feedback, and actionable UX insights.

-• When planning to work/adopt code reusability to nurture speed and efficiency.
+- When planning to work/adopt code reusability to nurture speed and efficiency, thus allocating developers’ skillsets to other more complex tasks for maximum efficiency.

 Me Personally, How and What for Do I Use RAD?